The Electoral Integrity Project

 The EIP has established a productive track record of generating publications, datasets, and outreach activities.
 Since establishing the project, publications on electoral integrity by staff and visiting scholars include a dozen books, 34 peer-reviewed journal articles and edited book chapters, and eight policy reports.
 Special issues of Electoral Studies and the Electoral Law Journal have also been produced.
 These outputs have attracted more than 250 scholarly citations to EIP publications, as well as hundreds of articles in the international news media (see www.electoralintegrityproject.com).

 The project has also generated many datasets which are shared in the public domain for secondary research through EIP's Dataverse.
-This includes the global Perceptions of Electoral Integrity (PEI-5.0) data-set which evaluates the quality of elections held around the world.
-Based on a rolling survey collecting the views of election experts, this research provides independent and reliable evidence to compare whether countries meet international standards of electoral integrity.
-PEI-5.0 cumulative release covers 241 national parliamentary and presidential contests held worldwide in 158 countries from 1 July 2012 to 31 December 2016.
+This includes the global Perceptions of Electoral Integrity (PEI) data-set which evaluates the quality of elections held around the world.
+Based on a rolling survey collecting the views of 3,821 election experts, this research provides independent and reliable evidence to compare whether countries meet international standards of electoral integrity.
+The PEI-7.0 cumulative release covers 336 national parliamentary and presidential contests held worldwide in 166 countries from 1 July 2012 to 31 December 2018.
 Similar survey methods are used for within countries surveys across states and provinces, such as in the U.S., Russia, India and Mexico.